 so ought we also to lay down our lives for the brethren."

 Recap and conclusion: God the Father loved the lost world so much that he sacrificed His only son to save wicked mankind and grant them eternal life.
 God the Son laid down his life for us as an example for us to lay down our lives for others.
-That applies to death to ourselves and our own desires and in even physical death and possible martyrdom.
+That requires death to ourselves and our own desires and even physical death and possible martyrdom.

 C R Lord © 2/16/2012